Explosive Ordnance Disposal — Marine EOD Jobs

-The Military Bomb Squad -- Explosive Ordnance Disposal
+The Military Bomb Squad — Explosive Ordnance Disposal

-In Florida, at Explosive Ordnance Disposal (EOD) Training Facility in Eglin Air Force Base (AFB), all members of the military who become explosives experts start their training at the joint service EOD training.
+In Florida, at the Explosive Ordnance Disposal (EOD) Training Facility in Eglin Air Force Base (AFB), all members of the military who become explosives experts start their training at the joint service EOD training.
 Regardless of branch of service, the Army, Marines, Air Force, and Navy all attend the Joint Service EOD training school operated by the Department of Defense.
 The EOD School provides high risk, beginner and advanced explosives training to all EOD forces including some select government employees.

-The United States Marine Corps is looking for mature candidates at least an E-4 in rank and be eligible to advance to E-5 - however, you cannot be an E-6 in your current MOS to be eligible for EOD training.
+The United States Marine Corps is looking for mature candidates at least an E-4 in rank and be eligible to advance to E-5 however, you cannot be an E-6 in your current MOS to be eligible for EOD training.
 Since the school has a high attrition rate, only the best Marines can volunteer and get selected for this MOS.
 Also as a highly stressful occupation, like Special Ops, it is one of the jobs in the military where you can voluntarily leave the community for personal reasons if you have seen too much and are burned out from high op tempo (long deployment time per year).